AlfredoOrquiz/city-explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 ## Credit and Collaborations
+Jordan Yamada helped me understand the code better, as well as understand what is being asked from the Trello Checklist.
+Tuesday 08/23/2022.
+David Suy helped me with the coding, and understanding where things should be placed, along side the "Why?".